Yigenana/presentations/QCON18.md

 }

 ```
 ^Using the reflection.Value object to assert the type of the data.
+Note that reflection in Go has a relatively limited use case compared to some other langauges.
+The reflect package implements run-time reflection, allowing a program to manipulate objects with arbitrary types.
+The typical use is to take a value with static type interface{} and extract its dynamic type information by calling TypeOf, which returns a Type.

 ---